spacetelescope/specviz/docs/loader_wizard.rst

 -------------

 The loader wizard will assist users in generating a custom data loader.
-After working through the wizard a new loader python file will be saved to a directory of the users choice (default is the ~/.specutils directory).
-The written loader will then be automatically added to the specutils loader registry and accessible from the "Load Data" widget(?).
+After working through the wizard a new loader python file can be saved to a directory of the users choice (default is the ``~/.specutils`` directory).
+The written loader will then be automatically added to the specutils loader registry and accessible from the ``Load Data`` widget.

 .. image:: _static/loader_startup.png

-There are several sections of the loader wizard.
-The top field
+The top field of the wizard requires additional parameters that may be needed by `astropy.table.Table.read` to open the data file.
+The syntax of this field should match the syntax following the filename parameter in an `astropy.table.Table.read` call.
+For example, the grayed out text in the above figure shows an additional parameter of ``format="ascii"``.
+For multiple additional parameters you should include commas, i.e. ``format = "ascii", comment = "*"``.
+See the `astropy.table.Table` documentation for the available options.
+Once this field is filled out, you can press the Refresh Data button and the wizard will reload the table from the provided file.
+If the `~astropy.table.Table.read` command was successful, the remaining sections of the wizard will be populated.

+You will not be able to save your new loader without valid units defined for the data section and the dispersion section (when wcs is not being used for the dispersion axis).
+You can see a preview of the generated loader wizard by clicking on the ``Preview .py`` button.

+The wizard is only able to handle table data, and will not properly handle FITS image data.
+Additionally, although not currently implemented, we plan on supporting bit masks in a future release.